dracula/google-calendar/INSTALL.md

 ### [Google Calendar](https://calendar.google.com)

+Please ensure that you are using the new Google Calendar Dark Theme.
+In Google Calendar, navigate to Settings (the Gear Icon) > Appearance and then select "Dark" theme.

 ### Install using Stylus

 If you have the stylus extension installed you can install the theme by clicking the link below.